Vegan Puff Pastry

 Making vegan puff pastry from scratch is easy using this fool-proof cheat method.
 Enjoy some crispy, flaky goodness in half the time it takes to make traditional puff pastry!

-Traditional pastry dough is made by encasing a slab of butter in a basic dough (or détrempe) made from flour, water, butter, and salt.
+Invented by Chef Claudius Gele in 1645, traditional pastry dough is made by encasing a slab of butter in a basic dough (or dƩtrempe) made from flour, water, butter, and salt.

 Ingredient Notes